ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 Renamed email sending method names removing `Email` in each of them Renamed `sendEmail` as `send`, `sendEmailMessage` as `sendMessage`, `receiveEmailMessage` as `receiveMessage` and `onEmailMessage` as `onMessage`.

-Set default `from` address of `email:Message` record from the `SmtpClient` authentication field, `username`.
+Set the default `from` address of the `email:Message` record from the `SmtpClient` authentication field, `username`.
-Earlier the username for authentication was decoupled from message data.
-Now the field `from` is made optional and default value will be set from the username.
+Earlier, the username for authentication was decoupled from the message data.
+Now, the `from` field is made optional and the default value will be set from the username.

-Made POP3 and IMAP clients as blocking clients by providing an optional `timeout` argument Time unit is seconds and the data type is `decimal`.
-Default value is 0 where the inbuilt polling interval is 100 milliseconds.
+Made POP3 and IMAP clients as blocking clients by providing an optional `timeout` argument.
+The time unit is in seconds and the data type is `decimal`.
+The default value is 0 in which the inbuilt polling interval is 100 milliseconds.
 A sample client code is as follows.
 ```ballerina
 email:Message|email:Error? email = popClient->receiveMessage(timeout = 2);
 ```
-In `PopListener` and `ImapListener` configuration polling interval is not set with `decimal` type in seconds to the field, `pollingInterval`, which was earlier named as `pollingIntervalInMillis`.
+In the `PopListener` and `ImapListener` configurations, the polling interval is not set with the  `decimal` type in seconds to the `pollingInterval` field, which was earlier named as `pollingIntervalInMillis`.

-Renamed `email:SmtpConfig`, `email:PopConfig`, `email:ImapConfig`, `email:PopListenerConfig` and `email:ImapListenerConfiguration` as `email:SmtpConfiguration`, `email:PopConfiguration`, `email:ImapConfiguration`, `email:PopListenerConfiguration` and `email:ImapListenerConfiguration` respectively.
+Renamed the `email:SmtpConfig`, `email:PopConfig`, `email:ImapConfig`, `email:PopListenerConfig`, and `email:ImapListenerConfiguration` as `email:SmtpConfiguration`, `email:PopConfiguration`, `email:ImapConfiguration`, `email:PopListenerConfiguration`, and `email:ImapListenerConfiguration` respectively.

-Removed the field, `cronExpression` from `email:ImapListenerConfig` and `email:PopListenerConfig`.
+Removed the `cronExpression` field from the `email:ImapListenerConfig` and `email:PopListenerConfig`.

-Made the `body` field of `send` method mandatory in `email:SmtpClient`.
+Made the `body` field of the `send` method mandatory in the `email:SmtpClient`.

 ##### WebSub Package Updates

-Introduced websub-listener-configuration for websub-listener
+Introduced a websub-listener configuration for the websub-listener.
 ```ballerina
 import ballerina/websub;